 - No scope for unexpected setbacks or changes during the execution of the project

-Hence this type of construction contract is more suited for smaller to medium types of projects with well defined and predictable scopes of work.
+Hence, this lump-sum construction contract is more suited for smaller to medium types of projects with well-defined and predictable scopes of work.

 2. Unit Price Construction Contract

 This is a type of construction contract in which the contractor gives an item war project cost to the project owner and undertakes the project upon the condition that he will be paid for each unit of the project on its completion.
-The contractor gives a detailed break up of the project and takes each item of the work on a fixed unit cost and completes it and gets paid for that unit of work.
+The contractor gives a detailed break-up of the project, takes each item of the work on a fixed unit cost, completes it, and gets paid for that unit of work.

-In this type of contract, the risk involved in the project is shared by both the contractor and the owner and this offers more flexibility to the contractor as there is a good chance for taking care of the unexpected setbacks and errors in the construction.
+In this type of building contract, the project’s risk is shared by both the contractor and the owner, and this offers more flexibility to the contractor as there is a good chance of taking care of unexpected setbacks and errors in the construction.

 Pros of Unit Price Construction Contract

-- Fewer chances for disputes: as the entire project proceeds on a transparent pricing and the outcome of each one of the individual units are well defined there is no scope for disputes.
+- Fewer chances for disputes: as the entire project proceeds on transparent pricing and the outcome of each one of the individual units are well defined, there is no scope for disputes.

-- No chance of reduction in profit: the contractor works on a per unit basis with payments well defined for each of the units and hence more work means more profit so his chance of loss is very small
+- No chance of reduction in profit: the contractor works on a per unit basis with payments well defined for each of the units, and hence more work means more profit, so his chance of loss is minimal

 Cons of Unit Price pricing contract

-- As the entire project is executed in smaller units the prediction of the final value and the result of the project is difficult to be predicted
+- As the entire project is executed in smaller units, predicting the final value and the result of the project is difficult to predict.

 - There may be delays in making payments as each unit becomes a different project and the measurement and outcomes have to be measured and ascertained for each unit.